 All lectures and written work are in English.
 Informal studio instructions are provided in Nepali or English.

-The four-year course comprising of 8 semesters commences in August / September.
+The four-year course comprising of 8 semesters commences in the late Fall.

 The Entrance Test